-This proposed rule is not a “significant regulatory action” under Executive Order 12866, “Regulatory Planning and Review.”
+This final rule is not a “significant regulatory action” under Executive Order 12866, “Regulatory Planning and Review.”
 58 FR 51735 (October 4, 1993).
 As a result, this action was not reviewed by the Office of Information and Regulatory Affairs in the Office of Management and Budget (OMB).
 DOE does not anticipate that this rulemaking will have an economic impact on regulated entities.
-This is a proposed rule of agency procedure and practice.
-This proposed rule would repeal the regulations governing DOE's internal procedures for the promulgation and processing of guidance documents.
-DOE proposes to repeal these internal procedures as part of its implementation of Executive Order 13992 and does not anticipate incurring significant additional resource costs in doing so.
+This is a rule of agency procedure and practice.
+This rule withdraws the regulations governing DOE's internal procedures for the promulgation and processing of guidance documents.
+DOE is repealing these internal procedures as part of its implementation of Executive Order 13992 and for the reasons cited previously, and does not anticipate incurring significant additional resource costs in doing so.

 B. Review Under the Regulatory Flexibility Act

-This proposed rule would repeal internal agency procedures regarding DOE's issuance of guidance documents.
+This rule withdraws internal agency procedures regarding DOE's issuance of guidance documents.
 DOE notes, however, that its procedures for public transparency and involvement in the development of agency guidance documents will remain unchanged by the withdrawal.
 DOE guidance documents will continue to be available on DOE's website.
 DOE will also continue its practice, as appropriate, of soliciting stakeholder input on guidance documents of significant stakeholder and public interest.
-Additionally, stakeholders may still petition DOE at any time to issue, withdraw or revise DOE guidance documents, or inquire about DOE guidance documents, by emailing petitions or inquiries to Guidance@hq.doe.gov.
-The benefits of binding DOE to the procedures of part 1061 therefore appear outweighed by the need for DOE to have the ability to issue guidance timely and effectively to address the challenges listed in the Executive Order.
+Additionally, stakeholders may still petition DOE at any time to issue, withdraw or revise DOE guidance documents, or inquire Start Printed Page 29936about DOE guidance documents, by emailing petitions or inquiries to Guidance@hq.doe.gov.
+The benefits of binding DOE to the procedures of part 1061 therefore are outweighed by the need for DOE to have the ability to issue guidance timely and effectively to address the challenges listed in the Executive Order.
 Moreover, DOE notes that guidance, whether issued under part 1061 or otherwise, is non-binding, and does not have the force and effect of law.
-DOE therefore does not anticipate any significant economic impacts from today's proposed rule.
+DOE therefore does not anticipate any significant economic impacts from this final rule.
 For these reasons, DOE certifies that this rulemaking will not have a significant economic impact on a substantial number of small entities.
-Accordingly, DOE did not prepare an IRFA for this rulemaking.
+Accordingly, DOE did not prepare a regulatory flexibility act analysis for this rulemaking.
 DOE's certification and supporting statement of factual basis will be provided to the Chief Counsel for Advocacy of the Small Business Administration for review under 5 U.S.C.
 605(b).

 C. Review Under the Paperwork Reduction Act of 1995

-This proposed rule would impose no new information or record keeping requirements.
+This rule imposes no new information or record keeping requirements.
 Accordingly, Office of Management and Budget (OMB) clearance is not required under the Paperwork Reduction Act.
 (44 U.S.C.
 3501 et seq).